AriFordsham/GHCWiki/new-axioms.md

 We need one of the existing "layout herald" keywords (`of`, `let`, `where`) to smoothly support the nested block of equations.
 It's not clear whether or not it is useful to mention the name of the function in the header.

+## Limitations

+The implementation described above does not address all desired use cases.
+In particular, it does not work with associated types at all.
+(Using something like `type where` in a class definition will be a parse error.)
+There's no set reason the approach couldn't be expanded to work with associated types, but it is not done yet.
+In particular, the FC extension will handle intra-module overlapping associated types without a change.

+It seems that inter-module overlapping non-coincident associated types are a Bad Idea, but please add comments if you think otherwise and/or need such a feature.
+Why is it a Bad Idea?
+Because it would violate type safety: different modules with different visible instances could simplify type family applications to different ground types, perhaps concluding `True ~ False`, and the world would immediately cease to exist.

+This last point doesn't apply to overlapping type class instances because type class instance selection compiles to a term-level thing (a dictionary).
+Using two different dictionaries for the same constraint in different places may be silly, but it won't end the world.